 2. Is Christmas a pagan holiday?

 Every year, I see the inevitable "Christmas was a pagan holiday so Christians shouldn't celebrate it!" claim circulated on social media at Christmastime.
 Let's put it to rest, shall we?
 Christmas was never a pagan holiday.
-However, in the Roman Empire, there were certain pagan winter ceremonies such as Dies Natalis Solis Invicti, celebrated on December 25th, and Saturnalia, a week long festival that culminated around the same date.
+However, in the Roman Empire, there were certain pagan winter ceremonies such as Dies Natalis Solis Invicti, which might have been celebrated on December 25th, and Saturnalia, a week long festival that culminated around the same date.

 In the early third century, Christians began to associate Jesus' birth with December 25th.
 In the fourth century, they made it an official holiday.
 Why?
 Some argue it was because it coincided with the date of the Resurrection, others report that it was to challenge and contrast the existing pagan traditions.(2) Either way, it's interesting to note that Dies Natalis Solis Invicti honored the Roman sun god, and in Malachi 4:2, a prophecy about Jesus calls Him the "Sun of righteousness."
 I can't think of a better way to contrast the festival than to laud the birth of the true Sun—the Light of the world!